python-cmd2/cmd2/docs/features/hooks.rst

         def myhookmethod(self):
             self.poutput("before the loop begins")

-To retain backwards compatibility with `cmd.Cmd`, after all registered preloop hooks have been called, the ``preloop()`` method is called.
+To retain backwards compatibility with ``cmd.Cmd``, after all registered preloop hooks have been called, the :meth:`~cmd2.Cmd.preloop` method is called.

 A similar approach allows you to register functions to be called after the command loop has finished::